 Weasis Web Protocol

-How to use the weasis protocol
+How to Use the Weasis Protocol

 open weasis://%24dicom%3Aget+-w+%22https%3A%2F%2Fnroduit.github.io%2Fdemo-archive%2FLumbar%2Fmf.xml%22

-How to build an URI
+How to Build a URI

-Examples to load images
+Examples to Load Images

 If you use weasis-pacs-connector, please refer to Launch Weasis.